Change of use, complete redevelopment

 Owing to the site’s location adjacent to an old Roman Road, a level of archaeological interest was always anticipated.
-Endurance Land worked closely with MOLAS to enable them to undertake their work with appropriate care but without significantly affecting programme or cost.
-The culmination of MOLAS’s investigative work was the discovery of a Roman Eagle, described by one expert as ‘the finest sculpture by a Romano-British artist ever found in London’.
+Endurance Land worked closely with MOLA (Museum of London Archaeology) to enable them to undertake their work with appropriate care but without significantly affecting programme or cost.
+The culmination of MOLA’s investigative work was the discovery of a Roman Eagle, described by one expert as ‘the finest sculpture by a Romano-British artist ever found in London’.

 Environmental excellence designed from the start